Dairy Research Cluster

 Since 2010, DFC has been a partner of the Canadian Agri-Science Clusters Initiative of Agriculture and Agri-Food Canada (AAFC) as part of the strategic framework Growing Forward 1 (2010-2013), Growing Forward 2 (2013-2018), and Canadian Agricultural Partnership (2018-2023).
 The Clusters program allows to address national dairy research priorities in a coordinated and strategic approach in partnership with sector partners and government.

-In anticipation of the renewal of the Clusters program under AAFC’s next agricultural policy framework, which would cover the period of April 1, 2023, to March 31, 2028, DFC, in collaboration with its DairyGen partners (including Semex, Holstein Canada and Lactanet) and Novalait Inc., is launching this Call for Letters of Intent (LOIs) in preparation for the Dairy Research Cluster 4 application.
-(Depending on additional information to be received from AAFC, another Call for LOIs in the area of human nutrition and health research under Cluster 4 could be launched in early 2022.)
+In anticipation of the renewal of the Clusters program under AAFC’s next agricultural policy framework, which would cover the period of April 1, 2023, to March 31, 2028, DFC, in collaboration with its DairyGen partners (including Semex, Holstein Canada and Lactanet) and Novalait Inc., is launching Calls for Proposals in preparation for the Dairy Research Cluster 4 application.

-The Canadian scientific community is invited to submit LOIs for innovative and structured projects focusing on industry and government priorities.
+The Canadian scientific community is invited to submit proposals for innovative and structured projects focusing on industry and government priorities.

 Note: Based on preliminary information shared by AAFC, DFC is forging ahead with the development of a proposal aimed at AAFC’S next Cluster program.
 However, the program has not yet been officially announced by AAFC and therefore, there is no guarantee of funding at this point.